 Your children can feel loved, secure, and valued.
 You can confidently prepare them to be successful in the world.

 It's easy to let your marriage suffer when you are juggling all the responsibilities of a home and family.
 You can build a strong marriage as you do the hardest job on earth.

+Researchers say that a typical mom works a 98-hour week; that's the equivalent of 2.5 full-time jobs!
 My friend Karen, a mother of three and the highest-paid partner at one of Chicago's biggest law firms, once told me that she could never be a stay-at-home mom because it was so much more complicated than her work as an attorney.
 If a lawyer could profit from a coach, a mom can too.

 If your home isn't properly managed, you'll waste money on spoiled food, redundant purchases, and replacing lost items.
 If your schedule isn't disciplined, you'll spend extra money on gas, vehicle wear and tear, and fast food.
 If your kids or marriage are stressed, medical and counseling bills can pile up.
 Learning how to run a peaceful, organized home where everyone thrives is a small investment that pays big dividends.